Introduction

 Parameters:

-s=— Stack name (required)p=— AWS profile (required)
+--stack— Stack name (required)--profile— AWS profile (required)

 Remote trigger